pierrediedhiou/cybersecurity-journey/glossary.md

 - **mod_cgi** — An Apache module that enables CGI script execution.
 When combined with path traversal (CVE-2021-41773) it leads to Remote Code Execution (CVSS 9.8 Critical)
+- **mod_status** — An Apache module that exposes real-time server statistics at /server-status including active connections and requests being processed.
+Should be restricted to localhost only
+- **MIME Sniffing** — A browser behavior where it guesses the content type of a response instead of using the declared Content-Type header.
+Can be exploited for XSS.
+Prevented by
+X-Content-Type-Options: nosniff
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services